 What Does This Mean for You?

 What does this mean for your business?
 Beginning in July 2018, as Google Chrome launches Chrome 68, Chrome will mark all HTTP sites as “not secure.”
 This means that your website will not be shown on Chrome which now owns 58.4% market share.
 That means that you could potentially lose 58.4% of your traffic.
 A good way to find out that exact number is by going to your Google Analytics reporting and figure out how much of your traffic is coming from Chrome.
 Otherwise you can use the same amount of time in getting your website an SSL certification.
-If you need help with this, click HERE and we’d be happy to assist you.
+If you need help with this, make an inquiry on our contact page and we’d be happy to assist you.